orensk/League-of-Legends-Pro-Data-Analysis/README.md

 Blue side takes first baron 50.43% of the time compared to Red's 49.56%

 ##### Takeaways:
-It seems that winrate is slighty favored to blue side, first early objectives (spawns dragon at 5 mins and herald at 8 mins) are heavily skewed to favor opposite sides, and first baron (mid game at 20 minutes) is mostly fair.
+It seems that winrate is slighty favored to blue side, first early objectives (dragon spawns at 5 mins and herald at 8 mins) are heavily skewed to favor opposite sides, and first baron (spawns mid game at 20 minutes) is mostly fair.

 ### Interesting Aggregates